 Complaints should be made as soon as possible after an event and they will normally be made:

 - Within 12 months of the date of the incident that caused the problem, or

 - Within 12 months of the date of discovering the problem, provided that it is still possible for us to investigate matters effectively & fairly.

 Our aim is to deal with any complaint that has arisen as quickly as possible.
 Your complaint will be thoroughly investigated: we seek to meet with you to come to a mutual understanding of what has gone wrong and to take any action that may be needed to put things right.
 We will keep you informed about how we are progressing and write to you on completion.

 We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
+However, it is not always possible to respond to complaints within ten working days.
+If this is the case, we aim to update you regularly with progress.
 We shall then be in a position to offer you an explanation, or meeting with the people involved.
 When we look into your complaint, we shall aim to:

 - Find out what happened and what went wrong: